dan-leo/masters/thesis/v3/masters3.md

 Device-to-Device (D2D) communication is specified in NB-IoT.
 In forest terrain, a range of 2km would be achieved at the 164 dB path-loss limit [@Hejselbaek2018a].

 NB-IoT OTDOA has been realized in an RF-SoC with sub-150m accuracy.
 EC-GSM also seems to be a narrow band cellular IoT standard [@Korb2018a].

+Data prediction alleviates tight restrictions imposed by LPWAN networks, such as SigFox [@Karg2018a].

+There is a saturation of human-to-human communications (H2H). hence machine-to-machine (M2M) or IoT is the new frontier for mobile operators [@Wang2017e].